guilherme-maegava/hapi-fhir-quarkus/README.md

 # hapi-fhir-quarkus Project

+A simple implementation of quarkus with a Hapi Fhir WebServlet (R4 Model)

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .